Our Master Teachers

 Stephanie Conklin is a Geometry and Algebra I teacher at Saratoga Springs High School in Saratoga Springs, NY.
 She previously taught in Boston at Another Course to College.
 She has both ESL and SPED certifications.
 She currently teaches in an inclusion environment.
 She received her M.Ed. from the Harvard Graduate School of Education.

-James Dunseith is a "Year 4" teacher with the Master Teacher Project from Validus Preparatory Academy in the Bronx, New York City.
+James Dunseith is a 12th Grade teacher with the Master Teacher Project from Validus Preparatory Academy in the Bronx, New York City.
 He is a Master Teacher with Math for America and also serves as the coach of the school's cycling team.
 He loves to use Wordpress and other social media as tools for documenting his classes and engaging his students.

-Jason Slowbe is a "Year 4" teacher with the Master Teacher Project focusing on both Calculus and Pre-Calculus.
+Jason Slowbe is a 12th Grade teacher with the Master Teacher Project focusing on both Calculus and Pre-Calculus.
 Jason teaches at San Marcos High School in San Diego, CA. Tech savvy, he creates and uses a variety of applets and other digital media to engage his students and promote conceptual understanding through multiple representations.

-Hilary Yamtich is a "Year 4" teacher with the Master Teacher Project focusing on Pre-Calculus at Lighthouse Charter School in Oakland, CA. Hilary has 8 years experience as a teacher.
+Hilary Yamtich is a 12th Grade teacher with the Master Teacher Project focusing on Pre-Calculus at Lighthouse Charter School in Oakland, CA. Hilary has 8 years experience as a teacher.
 A math major at UC Berkley, she is now a Math for America Master Teacher and head of the math department at her school.

-Tiffany Dawdy is a "Year 4" teacher with the Master Teacher Project from Phoenix, AZ.
+Tiffany Dawdy is a 12th Grade teacher with the Master Teacher Project from Phoenix, AZ.
 She brings tremendous enthusiasm to her math classes at Camelback High School where she works with the Phoenix Union High School Team to align the math curriculum with the CCSS.

 The Master Teacher Project